pingcap/tidb-dev-guide/get-started/debug-and-profile.md

 ```

-If you find any performance regression, and you want to know how the regression is caused, you could use command like
+If you find any performance regression, and you want to know how the regression is caused, you could use a command similarly as follows:

 ```bash
 $ go test -bench BenchmarkWindow -run BenchmarkWindow -benchmem -memprofile memprofile.out -cpuprofile profile.out
 ```

-to also generate the profling information, and you can then analyze them as described in the above section.
+to also generate the profiling information, and you can then analyze them as described in the above section.